 A white tongue, or white spots on your tongue, could be an indication of:

-- Oral thrush: a yeast infection that develops inside the mouth.
+Oral thrush – a yeast infection that develops inside the mouth.
 It appears as white patches that are often the consistency of cottage cheese.
 “Oral thrush is most commonly seen in infants and the elderly, especially denture wearers, or in people with weakened immune systems,” says Dr. Allan.
 “People with diabetes and those who are taking inhaled steroids for asthma or lung disease can also get it.
-Oral thrush is more likely to occur after you’ve taken antibiotics.”
+And oral steroids can trigger thrush too.
+Oral thrush is also more likely to occur after you’ve taken antibiotics.”

 If your tongue is red